CMuell/Curseforge-Changelog-Compiler/README.md

 # Curseforge Changelog Compiler
+This script scrapes changelogs from curseforge for any jars that are different in the new mod directory.
+The changelogs are then dumped in the file changelog.html

 ### Step 1: Creating a Google CSE
 1. Before starting anything, you **MUST** create a custom search engine.